Celebrating National FFA Week and the Importance of Agricultural Education

 Personal Growth Through Outreach Programs

-FFA offers unparalleled experiences for members through initiatives, like the Global Outreach Program, that promote not just professional development but personal growth as well.
+FFA has offered members unparalleled agricultural education experiences over the years through initiatives like the Global Outreach Program, with a focus on not just professional development but personal growth as well.
 Through classroom and supervised agricultural experiences (SAEs), students are encouraged to expand their comfort zones and develop strong moral character.

 Community Involvement Opportunities

 Engagement programs connect local chapters with businesses in their area.
 Some of these businesses include automotive and tractor dealers, agricultural retailers, seed growers, restaurants, and manufacturers.
-FFA members are encouraged to give back to their local community through a number of direct, indirect, and advocacy projects.
+FFA members are encouraged to give back to their local community through a number of advocacy projects.

 Leadership Training for Future Ag Leaders

-FFA teaches members valuable leadership skills like public speaking, writing, organization, networking, and advocacy.
-The organization prides itself in creating leaders who lead regardless of whether or not they have a title.
+FFA teaches members valuable leadership skills, such as public speaking, writing, organization, networking, and advocacy.
+The organization prides itself on creating leaders who lead regardless of their title.

 FFA divides school-based agricultural education into three components: classrooms and laboratories, SAEs, and the programs and resources available within the organization.
 The National Council for Agricultural Education was created in 1983 to help FFA achieve its goal of empowering the agriculture industry with future leaders.